sealed_languages 3.0.1 copy "sealed_languages: ^3.0.1" to clipboard

 isRightToLeft No A boolean value specifying whether the language is written right-to-left. false

 translations Yes A list of TranslatedNames representing the language name translations.
-140+ translations for a English language name
+140+ translations for an English language name

-Compile time constant list of all languages accessible via NaturalLanguage.list and more over, the NaturalLanguage class provides the following methods/constructors:
+Provides a compile-time constant of all languages accessible via NaturalLanguage.list moreover, the NaturalLanguage class provides the following methods/constructors:

 • maybeFromAnyCode - returns a language instance if the value matches any ISO code, otherwise returns null.